 It has been described by Chinese president Xi Jinping as the “project of the century”.
 And the One Belt One Road (OBOR) initiative is certainly ambitious.
 A massive infrastructural development program that will potentially span 60 countries, and cost an estimated US$5 trillion, it will mean building new rail networks, roadways, and pipelines across Asia, Europe, and Africa.

 First proposed in 2013, OBOR is the latest in a line of projects designed to increase China’s economic reach.
 Though its scale is unprecedented, OBOR’s basic objective is the geographical expansion of Chinese capitalism.

-From Africa’s point of view, OBOR presents a mixture of challenges and opportunities.
 The initiative is part of a massive restructuring of the Chinese economy as the country seeks to move from a “newly-industrialised” economy to a “fully-developed” one.
 The old drivers of development such as low wage, low-end export manufacturing have been wildly successful.
 But the system has essentially run its course.
 Overproduction and cyclical crises have led to social and economic problems such as unemployment, increasing income disparity, and an overheated housing market.

 Simply put, capital accumulation and expansion under the old export-oriented model is no longer sustainable.
 The Chinese economy needs to move towards the production of higher value goods, an expanded services sector, and increased domestic consumption.

 OBOR represents the latest, and most aggressive, step in this shift.